 Maintain a growth mindset

-Pivoting can undoubtedly help you get around a roadblock, but make sure there isn't another one sitting directly behind the first.
+Pivoting your business can undoubtedly help you get around a roadblock, but make sure there isn't another one sitting directly behind the first.
 As you build out a strategic plan to make your pivot, consider the opportunities for growth and expansion in your new path.
 A new streamlined offering might make good strategic sense in some ways, but if the resulting customer base is smaller, then you're limiting your opportunities for expansion and growth.

-How to communicate a business strategy pivot
+How to communicate a strategic pivot

 Sell the story